 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The department has two broad areas of research expertise:

-- Medieval and Early Modern Italian Literature and Cultural History, including: Dante; Boccaccio; medieval theory of language; early Italian poetry; reception studies; the history of the book.
+- Medieval and Early Modern Italian Literature and Cultural History, including: Dante; Boccaccio; medieval and Renaissance Italian culture; early lyric poetry; the reception of Boccaccio; modern literary appropriations of Dante; the history of the book.